The DIFFERENCES Between an ACTIVE and a PASSIVE Childhood can Last a Lifetime.

 Case in point: This year my class was 100% Virtual over the winter holidays.
 Under normal circumstances, I wouldn’t encourage a show and tell of gifts received.
 But, being virtual and away from friends, I did whatever I could to try to keep their spirits up.
 A student asked if each could show their favorite new gift to the class.
 I thought, why not?

 During that show and tell session, I noticed another pattern.
 The kids in my class who have proven themselves to be more independent, to be better problem solvers and to come up with more creative ideas were the ones showing off creative gifts (and not expensive ones).
-They were excited for art supplies, cameras, embroidery kits, cross stitch.
+They were excited for art supplies, cameras, lego and embroidery kits, cross stitch.
 They spent their days off outside, or planning creative projects for the new year.

 The kids in my class who struggle to be independent, who lack motivation, weren’t showing off those kind of gifts.
 They were talking about video games and gaming consoles, about new devices and Smartphones.
-They spent their days off sitting on the couch, playing games in their virtual world.
+They spent their days off sitting on the couch, playing games in a virtual world.

 To Screen or NOT to Screen, that is the Question